 Notes on data, nonprofits & the tools we build to make sense of them.

-Field reports from the intersection of public-interest data, automation, and the command line — science and nonprofit work alike, written up with the math, the code, and the diagrams left in.
+Field reports from the intersection of public-interest data, nonprofit operations, automation, and the command line — written up with the math, the code, and the diagrams left in.

 Stop renting what you can own: a nonprofit back office on free tools